Rocco Grimaldi: Playing career

 On July 26, 2017, the Avalanche re-signed Grimaldi to a one-year, two-way contract.
 In the 2017–18 season, Grimaldi spent the majority of the campaign with the Rampage, where he recorded 31 points in 49 games.
 He played in a further 6 games in the NHL with the Avalanche, posting a goal and two assists and recording his second-career two-point game on October 28, 2017, against the Chicago Blackhawks.

 As a group IV free agent, Grimaldi opted to leave the Avalanche and agreed to a one-year, two-way contract with the Nashville Predators on July 1, 2018.

 On February 24, 2020, during the NHL Trade Deadline, the Predators signed Grimaldi to a two-year contract extension.
 On March 25, 2021, in a home game against the Detroit Red Wings, Grimaldi scored 3 goals in the 1st period.
 This was his first career hat trick, and he set a franchise record for the fastest hat trick by a Predators player (2 minutes and 34 seconds).
 He would add a 4th goal in the third period, making him only the 2nd player in Predators history to score 4 goals in 1 game along with Eric Nystrom.

 As a free agent from the Predators at the conclusion of his contract following the 2021–22 season, Grimaldi went un-signed over the summer.
 In preparation for the 2022–23 season, Grimaldi agreed to join the Anaheim Ducks on a professional tryout basis, attending training camp and the pre-season.
 After impressing through the Ducks pre-season, Grimaldi was signed to a one-year AHL contract with affiliate, the San Diego Gulls, on October 15, 2022.
 Grimaldi was leading the languishing Gulls in scoring, notching 27 goal and 56 points through only 54 games before he was traded to the Rockford IceHogs on March 2, 2023.

-Off the back of his most productive season as a professional, collecting 36 goals and 73 points through 72 games with the Chicago Wolves, Grimaldi was unable to secure a NHL contract for the 2024–25 season.
+Off the back of his most productive season as a professional, collecting 36 goals and 73 points through 72 games with the Chicago Wolves, Grimaldi was unable to secure an NHL contract for the 2024–25 season.
 On October 11, 2024, he agreed to a professional try-out to join the Cleveland Monsters of the AHL, primary affiliate to the Columbus Blue Jackets.
 Grimaldi continued to demonstrate his offensive prowess at the AHL level, notching 17 goals and 58 points through 65 regular season games in helping the Monsters qualify for the post-season.

 After 11 professional seasons in North America, Grimaldi opted to move abroad as a free agent in signing a two-year contract with Russian club, SKA Saint Petersburg of the KHL, on August 13, 2025.